Sberwork/FileUploadAPI/README.md

 Each material must have a category that is specified by the user when creating it.
 Possible categories•
 * Presentation
-•Application
+* Application
-•ElseThe material version is a file.
+* ElseThe material version is a file.

 Once uploaded, it is not changeable.
 When loading a version, it is assigned an ordinal number, starting with one.
 Some metadata must be recorded for each version:

-•When the version was uploaded (date and time)
+* When the version was uploaded (date and time)

-•Size of the uploaded file
+* Size of the uploaded file

 You need to design and implement the following cases:Uploading a file to the server as a new material.
 Uploading a file to the server as a new version of existing content.